Christian Conteh: Career

 On 2 July 2022, Conteh moved on a new loan to Dynamo Dresden.
 On 21 June 2023, Feyenoord announced that it had reached an agreement with Conteh for the immediate dissolution of his contract with the club.

 On 6 July 2023, Conteh signed with VfL Osnabrück.

 On 10 July 2024, Conteh joined Eintracht Braunschweig in 2.
 Bundesliga on a two-year deal.

+On 12 January 2026, Conteh moved to 1.
+FC Heidenheim in the top-tier Bundesliga on a three-and-a-half-year contract.

 Personal life

 Conteh was born in Hamburg to parents who emigrated from Ghana, growing up in the borough Wandsbek.
-His older brother Sirlord Conteh is also a professional footballer, who plays in the same league for SC Paderborn.
+His older brother Sirlord Conteh is also a professional footballer, who also plays for Heidenheim.